WCAG 3.0 and the Future of Accessibility Standards

 Should I Follow WCAG 3 or WCAG 2?

 You don’t need to start reviewing WCAG 3.0 right away.
-As of now, businesses should conform to WCAG 2.1, W3C's official recommendation.
+As of now, businesses should conform to the current WCAG 2.1 Level AA standards, the W3C — as well as the Americans with Disabilities Act (ADA) — official recommendation.

 Some of the guidelines in WCAG 3.0 will likely change before its publication, but it will likely contain all of the success criteria from each version of WCAG 2.X.
 It will also contain content from two other important accessibility standards: